Bottom line: Despite appearances this is a pretty big leap for Apple Watch, and the new display is killer.

-As you might expect, going from a Series 3 to a Series 7 has been a pretty life-changing experience, and I'm happy to report that for users of all but the Series 6 Apple Watch, the Apple's newest wearable offering is worthy of consideration if you're looking to upgrade.
-While ultimately, I don't believe there's enough here to justify a Series 6 user upgrading after one year, there is more than you might think to the question, and enough to at least merit considering the prospect.
-Most iPhone owners have never owned an Apple Watch, but the Series 7 is the best Apple Watch to date, and definitely the one to pick if you're about to take the plunge for the first time.
+While I don't believe there's enough here to justify a Series 6 user upgrading after one year, there is more than you might think to the question of whether or not to upgrade.
+Most iPhone owners have never owned an Apple Watch, but the Series 7 is the best Apple Watch to date and the one to pick if you're about to take the plunge for the first time.
+Especially since we have no idea if the Apple Watch Series 8 (opens in new tab) will get that redesign we kept hearing about.

 Much of the Apple Watch Series 7 is similar to last year, so this review will focus on all that's changed.
 Of course, that means the display, tweaked design and new colors, the S7 chip, and battery life (more specifically charging).
 Here we go.